JacquesLucke/blender_vscode/README.md

 Currently the support for this is very basic, but still useful.
 To run the script in a specific area type in Blender insert a comment like `#context.area: VIEW_3D`.
-The prefered way to insert this comment is to execute the `Blender: Set Script Context` command.
+The preferred way to insert this comment is to execute the `Blender: Set Script Context` command.

 ## Core Development Tools